 A lot of time client performance depend on Server performance.
 So, let's see how we can optimize CCBoot server to the optimal settings.

 1. Independent Disk vs Partitions

-One the server, it is recommended that you do not use partitions for use as any disk type (image/write/game/SSD).
+One the server, it is recommended that you do not use partitions to use as any disk type (image/write/game/SSD).
 When you use partitions instead of independent disk, the performance of the disk will slow as more reads/writes are done.
 So using partitions as disk in CCBoot will lower performance for the client as well as server.
 Hence, we recommend you to use independent disk for each disk types